Updated: Sep 6

 Sweetened with a simple-syrup spiced with cinnamon, anise and cardamom

 Next, fill the pot with the necessary water and bring it to a simmer.
 Allow for the tea to simmer for 10 minutes.
 Depending on how strong you like your tea, adjust your water ratio.
-If you like to add honey to your tea, add it once it has cooled to ensure the active properties of honey are not harmed.

 After the tea has simmered for 10 minutes, turn off the heat and allow it to steep for another 10 minutes.